-I felt fat, lazy and unmotivated; I was barely coping but I was as much to blame for being in this rut than any external factor.
+I felt overweight, lazy and unmotivated.
+I was barely coping, but I was as much to blame for being in this rut than any external factor.
 I knew I had to take some action and stop making excuses for myself.

 A few weeks into my new fitness regime, I thought I needed something to keep me driven with my running goals.
 I still didn’t know what those goals were, but I knew that for me to maintain and hopefully improve, I needed something to strive for.